-Special Constables are volunteers who work closely with regular officers to help police their communities.
-They have the same powers as a regular police officer and wear the same uniform.
-They are initially posted to our neighbourhood and prevention teams, or our response and patrol teams, and are expected to deal with a range of incidents appropriately and safely.
+Special constables are volunteers who work closely with regular officers to help police their communities.
+They have the same powers as regular police officers and wear the same uniform.
+They are initially posted to our Neighbourhood and Prevention or Response and Patrol teams, and are expected to deal with a range of incidents appropriately and safely.

-Being a Special Constable is a challenging and rewarding role.
-We are looking for people who can empathise with others and listen to their needs.
+Being a Special constable is a challenging and rewarding role.
+We're looking for people who can empathise with others and listen to their needs.
 They need to be willing to commit their time to Hampshire Constabulary in order to help protect their community.

 The training phase takes several months and can be very time consuming.
 There is an expectation that candidates will commit to attend all of the training course dates they are given.
 The course is split into two parts:

 The first part is called Gateway.
 It is made up of a series of 11 workshops and workbooks.
 Vetting and medical checks will be completed and verified during this phase.
 At the end, all candidates are required to pass an exam.

 The second phase, foundation training, takes place over seven weekends or at evening sessions during the week.
 It involves practical operational skills.
 On completion of Foundation Training, trainee Special constables receive their uniform and warrant card and are sworn in as a Special constable.
 They are then assigned a station and allocated a regular police officer as a tutor constable.

 Training takes place at the Support and Training Headquarters at Netley, however candidates and trainee Special constables on the Isle of Wight will do most of their training on the island.